AI in Design & Marketing

 But There’s a Problem.

 The advantages of video marketing remain out of reach for many businesses that view traditional video production as inaccessible.
-Marketing teams with limited resources face challenges because video production demands both time and financial resources, while being challenging to scale up.
+Marketing teams with limited resources face challenges because video production demands both time and financial resources, making it difficult to scale up.

 Here are some of the most common roadblocks: